Data Centres

 We will leave today’s update with the following gem of an observation.

-At the end of May, we raised questions about the data connection from Tasmania to mainland Australia because it seemed to us that the existing infrastructure created a bottleneck for Project Southgate.
+At the end of May, we raised questions about the data connection from Tasmania to mainland Australia because it seemed to us that the existing infrastructure created a bottleneck for Project Southgate and the delivery of AI Tokens into the international market.
 On 2 June 2026, Firmus and SUBCO announced an agreement “to build a new submarine fibre optic cable connecting Tasmania to mainland Australia, significantly expanding the state’s digital capacity and supporting the next generation of AI infrastructure.”

 More recently, we have been watching the blow up around how much of the state’s power Project Southgate would use.
-While using Tasmania’s energy creates a customer for Tasmania’s economic engine (Hydro Tasmania, Aurora Energy, and Tas Networks), it also creates a bottleneck for the expansion of Project Southgate (more on this later).
+While using Tasmania’s energy creates a customer for Tasmania’s economic engine (Hydro Tasmania, Aurora Energy, and Tas Networks), it also creates a bottleneck for the expansion of Project Southgate.
+We will explore the economic realities for Tasmania in a future post.

-The North East Wind Project (NEWP) sits next to the existing Cape Portland Wind Project (75per cent owned by a Chinese state-owned entity and 25per cent owned by Hydro Tasmania) and comprises two areas (Rushy Lagoon and Waterhouse) where approximately 210 large wind turbines are planned across both areas.
+The North East Wind Project (NEWP) sits next to the operating Cape Portland Wind Project (75per cent owned by a Chinese state-owned entity and 25per cent owned by Hydro Tasmania).
+The NEWP comprises two areas (Rushy Lagoon and Waterhouse) where approximately 210 large wind turbines are planned across both areas.

-NEWP is owned by the huge energy company ACEN Australia, which is a subsidiary of ACEN Corporation, which in turn is owned by Philippine conglomerate Ayala Corporation.
+NEWP is owned by a significant player in the Australian energy market, ACEN Australia, which is a subsidiary of ACEN Corporation, which in turn is owned by Philippine conglomerate Ayala Corporation.

-The feature image above shows the transmission lines from NEPW running to the St. Leonards site, when in fact the NEWP study shows transmission lines running to the Longreach site.
+The feature image above shows the transmission lines from NEPW running to the St. Leonards site, when in fact the NEWP study shows transmission lines running to the Longreach site where Firmus’ 288MW (?)
+AI factory is seeking DA approval.

 We expect Firmus to announce an agreement to underwrite the development of the North East Wind Project in the very near future.

-The downside for Tasmania is lost income from Hydro energy generation, transmission and firming, unless Hydro become a part owner on similar terms to the operational Cape Portland Wind Project.
+If Firmus do build the NEWP, the downside for Tasmania would be lost future income from Hydro energy generation, transmission and firming.
+There goes the biggest ticket economic item we expected to get from the Firmus story so far.
+That is unless Hydro become a part owner of the NEWP on similar terms to the Cape Portland Wind Project.

 Now for the water hurdle…this is where it gets really interesting!